Azure/arc_jumpstart_drops/ui_dashboard_workbook/arc_windows_esu/_index.md

 ### Import the Azure Monitor Workbook

-To import the workbook navigate to the [workbook directory](https://github.com/Azure/arc_jumpstart_drops/workbooks/arc_windows_esu)and run these Azure CLI commands:
+To import the workbook navigate to the [workbook directory](https://github.com/Azure/arc_jumpstart_drops/workbooks/arc_windows_esu) and run these Azure CLI commands:

 ```bash
 # Variables